furdei/furdroid/README.md

 **Furdroid** introduces a [FloatingMenu](https://github.com/furdei/furdroid-floatingmenu)
 component: trendy widget to help you implement material-styled menu.
 It's totally customizable and extendable.
-It can be of any shape, open and close using any animation.
+It can be of any shape, open and close itself using any animation.
 And it is designed to be easily styled with your custom theme.
 **Furdroid** comes with 3d party implementation of RippleDrawable in Java, so that you can use it on any device regardless of it's API version.